chrisdill/raylib-cs/README.md

 ```

 # TODO:
-- Binding generator improvements
+- Generator improvements
 - Managed bindings(Marhsall etc)
 - .Net Core support
 - Windows forms support
-- Finish examples
-- Add as a nuget package
-- Add templates
-- Auto select x86/x64 dll as needed
+- Auto select x86/x64 dll

+# Differences
+- interger constants are enums.
+KEY_ENTER -> Key.ENTER

+- types changed to work with C#.
+char * -> string

 ## Contributing
 If you have any ideas, feel free to open an issue and tell me what you think.
 If you'd like to contribute, please fork the repository and make changes as
 you'd like.
 Pull requests are warmly welcome.

+If you want to [request features](https://github.com/raysan5/raylib/pulls) or [report bugs](https://github.com/raysan5/raylib/issues) related to the library (in contrast to this binding), please refer to the [author's project repo](https://github.com/raysan5/raylib).

-## Licensing
+## License
-raylib-cs is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
+raylib-cs (and raylib) is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.